 Student Leadership

-In the words of our student Leaders:
+In the words of our Student Leaders:

 “At Haggerston we believe student leadership is one of the central strands of student achievement.
 Learning is not something that is done to us, it is a collaborative process with adults and young people working in partnership.
 At Haggerston we believe that the more engaged you are in your school the more likely you are to succeed.”

-“In the past, student voice has been about ‘own clothes day’ or ‘the toilet facilities’.
+“At other schools, student voice has been about ‘own clothes day’ or ‘the toilet facilities’.
 At Haggerston we wanted that to change.
 We wanted to have conversations about teaching and learning.
 We wanted to take an active role in supporting others learning and shaping the school.”

 We want as many students as possible to be able to take on a leadership role.
 This is our story so far…